ivoarch/calavera-wm/README.md

     do
     	sleep 1
     done &
-    exec dwm
+    exec swm

 Configuration
 -------------
-The configuration of dwm is done by creating a custom config.h and (re)compiling the source code.
+The configuration of swm is done by creating a custom config.h and (re)compiling the source code.